stakkr-org/stakkr/docs/plugin-development.rst

-Plugins development for Marina
+Plugins development
 ==================================

 Write a plugin
 -------------------
 To write a plugin you need to create a folder in the plugins/ directory that contains your commands.
 Each file with a `.py` extension will be taken as a plugin.
 The main function should be named exactly like the file.
+Of course you can use any module included in marina during your developments (click, clint, lib.command, lib.docker, etc...).

 Example for a file that is in `plugins/my_command/hi.py`: